The Transient Cost of Learning in Queueing Systems: Introduction

 In the learning stage, the time-averaged queue length increases similar to the multi-armed bandit regret.
-We formalize this observation by coupling the queue under a policy $\pi$ with a nearly-optimal queue and show that their difference is captured by the \emph{satisficing regret} of policy $\pi$.
-Satisficing regret resembles the classical multi-armed bandit regret but disregards the loss of choosing a nearly optimal server (see Eq.~\eqref{def:satis-regret}); this concept is studied from a Bayesian learning perspective in multi-armed bandits~\cite{russo2022satisficing}.
-Nevertheless, our result in the learning stage is not sufficient as the satisficing regret eventually goes to infinity.
+We formalize this observation by coupling the queue under a policy $\pi$ with a nearly-optimal queue and show that their difference is captured by the \emph{satisficing regret} of policy $\pi$~\cite{russo2022satisficing}.
+Satisficing regret resembles the classical multi-armed bandit regret but disregards the loss of choosing a nearly optimal server; as a near-optimal server suffices to obtain a queue length of $O(1 / \varepsilon)$ (see Eq.~\eqref{def:satis-regret}), a small satisficing regret would guarantee the desired queue length bound.
+Nevertheless, our learning stage bound is not sufficient as the satisficing regret eventually goes to infinity.

 In the regenerate stage, queue lengths decrease as the policy has learned the parameters sufficiently well; the queue then behaves similarly as under the optimal policy and stabilizes the system.
 To capture this observation, we use Lyapunov analysis and show that the time-averaged queue length for the initial $T$ periods scales as the optimal queue length, but with an additional term depending on the second moment of satisficing regret divided by $T$.
 Hence, as $T$ increases, the impact of learning gradually disappears.
 Combining the results in the learning and regenerate stages, we obtain a tight $\colq$ bound of UCB for the single-queue multi-server setting.